jfvilas/plugin-kwirth-backend/README.md

 So, the permission system has been build using (right now) two layers:

   1. **Namespace layer**.
 Assigning permissions to whole namespaces can be done in a extremely simple way using this layer.
   2. **Pod layer**.
-If namespace permission layer is not coarse enough for you, you can refine your permissions by using the pod permission layer which.
+If namespace permission layer is not coarse enough for you, you can refine your permissions by using the pod permission layer.
 In addition, the pod layer allows adding scopes to the different permissions you can assign.

 #### Namespace layer